Runtime defense for processes

 - Block— Defender stops the entire container if a process that violates your policy attempts to run.

-Note that besides taking action on processes outside of the whitelist model, Defender also takes action when existing binaries that have been modified are executed.
+Note that besides taking action on processes outside of the allow-list model, Defender also takes action when existing binaries that have been modified are executed.
 For example, an attacker might replace httpd (Apache) with an older version that can be exploited.
 Prisma Cloud raises alerts for each of the following cases:

 - A modified binary is executed,

 - A modified binary listens on a port,

 - A modified binary makes an outbound connection.

 Prisma Cloud can detect anomalous process activity.
 These features can be independently enabled or disabled.

 Prisma Cloud can detect processes, such as netcat, known to facilitate lateral movement between resources on a network.
 If detected, a lateral movement incident type is created in Incident Explorer.
 When this option is enabled, Defender takes action on this type of incident according to the configured effect.

 As part of the model, Prisma Cloud learns what processes are invoked, and the parent processes that triggered the invocation.
 If this option is enabled, Defender can act on processes that are invoked by a parent other than that which is specified by the model.
 This action may show up as an audit in a number of different incident types in Incident Explorer.